SInnget/ubuntu-gpu-setup/README.md

 sudo chmod +x gpu-setup-part1-cuda.sh ./gpu-setup-part1-cuda.sh
 ```
 It will reboot the machine once process completed.
-Have a drink, this may take *20~30 min*.
+Have a drink, this may take *20~30 min*, upto download time
 - Install CUDNN
 ```
 sudo chmod +x gpu-setup-part2-cudnn.sh